 The degree plan includes required general education and prerequisite courses that are acceptable to all state funded Bachelor of Engineering programs.
 Students who follow the degree progression plan will meet the entrance requirements at all of the North Carolina public Bachelor of Science Engineering programs.
 Associate in Engineering graduates may then apply to any of these programs without taking additional and sometimes duplicative courses.
 Admission to Engineering programs is highly competitive and admission is not guaranteed.

 To be eligible for the transfer of credits under the AE to the Bachelor of Science in Engineering Articulation Agreement, community college graduates must obtain a grade of “C” or better in each course and an overall GPA of at least 2.5 on a 4.0 scale.

-> The general education requirement includes study in courses selected from the Universal General Education Transfer Component (UGETC) component of the CAA.
+he general education requirement includes study in courses selected from the Universal General Education Transfer Component (UGETC) component of the Comprehensive Articulation Agreement.
 (All Universal General Education Transfer Component courses in which the student earns a grade of “C” or better will transfer for equivalency credit up to the distribution limits detailed in the CAA.)

-> |ENG 112||Writing/Research in the Disciplines||n/a||n/a||ENG 111||3|
+|ENG 112||Writing/Research in the Disciplines||n/a||n/a||ENG 111||3|

 |Select one course from (prerequisites in parentheses): ART 111 (none), ART 114 (ENG 002 Tier 1), ART 115 (ENG 002 Tier 1), COM 231 (ENG 111), ENG 231 (ENG 112), ENG 232 (ENG 112), ENG 241 (ENG 112), ENG 242 (ENG 112), MUS 110 (none), MUS 112 (none), PHI 215 (ENG 111), or PHI 240 (ENG 111)|